-Tarifs Inclus dans l'inscription Registration 450 € Catering: lunch and dinner for the team, a total of 78 full meals Access to the care of the veterinary team Live GPS tracking Official Le Drapo hat (Made in France) and other goodies Photo compilation La Grande Odyssée VVF OPEN et LIMITED 8-night option 350 € extra 8-night option 8 nights for 3 people split between Evian and Val Cenis from the evening of Sunday 14 January to the morning of Monday 22 January.
-12-night option 750 € extra 12-night option 12 nights for 3 people divided between Megève, Evian, Val Cenis and Grenoble, from the evening of Saturday 13 January to the morning of Thursday 25 January.
-Trophies 130€ Access to care from the veterinary team Live GPS tracking Official Le Drapo hat (Made in France) and other goodies Photo compilation
+Tarifs Inclus dans l'inscription

+Catering: lunch and dinner for the

+team, a total of 78 full meals

+Registration Access to the care of the

+450 € veterinary team

+Live GPS tracking

+Official hat and other goodies

+Photo compilation

+O state and a

+8-night option

+La Grande Odyssée VVF 8-night option 8 nights for 3 people split

+La Grande Odyssee VVF 350 € extra between Evian and Val Cenis from

+330 € €X114 the evening of Sunday 12 January to the morning of Monday 20

+January.

+Junuary.

+12-night option

+12 nights for 3 people divided

+12-night option between Megève, the VVF

+850 € extra Villages of Evian, Val Cenis and

+Les Sept Laux, from the evening

+of Saturday 11 January to the

+morning of Thursday 23 January.
+Catering: a meal for the team, so

+a total of 3 full meals

+Access to care from the veterinary

+Trophies 130€ team

+Live GPS tracking

+Official hat and other goodies

+Photo compilation

-The 2024 registrations will open in two times: at the beginning of July for the list of Nations, and on Thursday 7 September at 12:00 (French time) for the normal registrations.
+The 2025 registrations will open in two times: at the beginning of July for the elite list, and on Thursday 12 September at 12:00 (French time) for the normal registrations.

-The first 30 mushers in the OPEN & LIMITED categories, and the first 12 mushers in each TROPHY will be officially registered at the launch of official registrations in September.
+The first 30 mushers for La Grande Odyssee VVF, and the first 12 mushers in each TROPHY will be officially registered at the launch of official registrations in September.
 A waiting list will be set up to deal with potential withdrawals.